 On the surface, these reason seem like enough to get a second dog, right?

 These reasons are certainly valid to add a new family member to the household.
 But, it is important to note that motivation is not the same as wanting a “problem fixer”.
 I appreciate and admire people who are able to bring another dog into their home, but there are a few words of caution to consider if the current resident dog has separation anxiety.

 The current dog with separation anxiety may or may not be helped in any way by the introduction of the new dog.
 If that is the case, you still have the behavior problem on your hands, but now you have to coordinate both of the dogs during training, which can sometimes be a bigger feat.

-Change is stressful and that doesn’t just mean bad change but good change too.
-Think about the love and excitement of adding a new infant to the family…it’s wonderful, but it is not without stress.
-For dogs with separation anxiety, any change may affect the anxiety in such a way that it can be exacerbated.
-They may even love the new dog, but the change itself can bring about new issues of stress and affect their separation anxiety.
+Both positive and negative changes in routines are stressful.
+Consider the love and excitement of adding a new infant to your family.
+It’s wonderful, but it inherently comes with new routines and stress.
+For dogs with separation anxiety, any changes may make the current level of anxiety worse.
+It’s possible your existing dog will love the new dog, but the change itself can bring about new issues of stress and impact their separation anxiety.